 - dairy-free whipped cream for topping

 - chocolate shavings for topping

-- Combine the chocolate and almond milk in a heatproof bowl set over a pan of simmering water.
-Stir until chocolate is completely melted and smooth.
+- Combine the chocolate and non-dairy milk (I like to use almond milk) in a double boiler or small saucepan.
+Stir until the chocolate is completely melted and smooth.
 Remove from heat and let cool.

-- In a clean, dry bowl of a stand mixer fitted with a whisk attachment, combine egg whites and salt.
-Whip on medium-high until stiff peaks form.
+- In a clean, dry bowl of a stand mixer fitted with a whisk attachment*, combine egg whites and salt.
+Whip on medium-high until stiff peaks form, about 4-5 minutes.

-- Stir the egg yolks, vanilla and cayenne pepper into the chocolate mixture.
-Add ⅓ of the egg whites to the bowl with the chocolate mixture and fold to lighten.
-Gently fold in remaining egg whites.
+- Add the egg yolks, vanilla extract and cayenne pepper into the chocolate mixture, stirring to combine.
+Add ⅓ of the egg whites to the bowl with the chocolate mixture and fold, scraping around the edges of the bowl.
+This will make it easier to incorporate the remaining egg whites.
+Gently fold in the remaining egg whites.
 Add cacao nibs during the last of your folding.

-- Divide the mixture among four different glasses or bowls.
+- Divide the mixture among four serving glasses, bowls or ramekins.
 Cover with plastic wrap and chill for at least 2 hours.
-When ready to serve, remove the plastic wrap, top with dairy-free whipped cream, berries, and chocolate shavings.
+When ready to serve, remove the plastic wrap, top with dairy-free whipped cream, fresh berries, and chocolate shavings.